Honda City: Facelift

 Speedometer dials on a Honda City VTEC model.

 In September 2005, a facelifted version of the City was launched in Thailand, in October 2005 in Malaysia, and in November 2005 in Indonesia.
 In Thailand, it is known as the City ZX.
 The most significant changes are a new exterior (new front grille, new headlamps, new fog lights, new tail lights and bumpers).
 The front end has been extended forward by 65 mm while the rear has been extended by 15 mm.
 The side mirror is electronically foldable.
 Both the i-DSI and VTEC trim levels have 15-inch alloy wheels as standard equipment.
 The changes in interior are minor but it does include an armrest for the driver and additional map lights.
-The interior colour tone of the VTEC variant is now black.
+The interior colour tone of the VTEC variant is black.

 The L-series engine remained but the intake manifold has been repositioned, resulting in a 6 °C drop in the intake air temperature, the suspension has been upgraded as well.

 The City in India, Indonesia, Malaysia, Pakistan, the Philippines, Singapore and Thailand uses the CVT gearbox for both i-DSI and VTEC variants.
 The CVT gearbox for the VTEC simulates a 7-speed automatic transmission with Tiptronic style override using paddle shift buttons on the steering wheel itself.

 The fourth generation was resurrected in China as the Everus S1, a new budget car brand for Honda models discontinued elsewhere.
 The S1 stopped production in 2014.